Bras-d'Asse: Geography

 The village is at an elevation of 475 meters (1558 ft).
 The bordering municipalities are Saint-Jeannet, Estoublon, Saint-Julien-d'Asse, Saint-Jurs and Puimoisson.
 The municipality of Bras d'Asse is composed of three different hamlets : les Orésonnis, la Bégude Blanche and les Courtiers.

 Hydrology

 The Asse river flows through the commune.

 Environment

 Woods occupies 51% of the municipal area.

 Population

+The inhabitants are named Bras d'assiens in French.